isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-01-01-post-the-jiapu-chronicles-whats-in-a-name.md

 image: /images/vol-9-issue-4/jiapu/bg.jpg
 layout: post
 ---
-#### Records of family lineage were important in traditional Chinese society. **Lee Meiyu** charts the history of these documents, or jiapu, which track not only family roots but also the social norms and cultural values of China at the time.
+#### Records of family lineage were important in traditional Chinese society. **Lee Meiyu** charts the history of these documents, or <i>jiapu</i>, which track not only family roots but also the social norms and cultural values of China at the time.

 <div style="background-color: white;">
 <br/>